Administrative Procedure 160 Appendix

-- Use dressings and tissues to minimize direct contact with blood, other body fluids and wounds.
+- Use dressings and tissues to minimize direct contact with blood, other body fluids, and

 - When cleaning up body fluids, protective gloves are to be used.

-- The person doing the cleaning should use disposable materials such as paper towels, if at all possible.
-If a mop is used it should be rinsed in disinfectant before being used again.
+- The person doing the cleaning should use disposable materials such as paper towels.

-- All disposable articles soiled with body fluids (e.g. paper towels) should be placed in a plastic
+- All disposable articles soiled with body fluids should be placed in a plastic

 April 14, 2009